High-Dimensional Joint Estimation of Multiple Directed Gaussian Graphical Models: Experiments

 Table~\ref{tab:edges} lists the number of edges discovered by jointGES as well as for two separate estimation methods, namely using the GES~\cite{chickering2002optimal} and PC~\cite{spirtes:00} algorithms.
 All three methods were combined with stability selection~\cite{Meinshausen2010} in order to increase robustness of the output and provide a fair comparison.
 As expected, the two graphs inferred using jointGES share a significant proportion of edges, whereas the overlap is markedly smaller for the two separate estimation methods.
 Interestingly, under all estimation methods the network for the C1 subtype contains fewer edges than the network of the other subtypes, thereby suggesting that $\G_{\mathrm{C1}}$ could lack some important links that are associated with patient survival.

 To obtain more insights into the relevance of the obtained networks, we analyzed the inferred hub nodes in the three networks.
-For our analysis we defined as hub nodes those nodes for which the sum of the in- and out-degree was larger than 5 in the union of the two DAGs.
+For our analysis we defined as hub nodes those nodes for which the sum of the in- and out-degree was larger than some threshold $T$ in the union of the two DAGs, where $T$ was chosen such that there are at most $5$ hub nodes discovered by each method.
 For jointGES, this union is given by $\hat{\G}^\un$, the graph identified in the first step of Algorithm~\ref{alg:jointl0}.
 The hub nodes identified by jointGES are CAPN1, CTSD, LMNB1, CSF2RB, BIRC3.
 Among these, CAPN1~\cite{gau2015brca1}, CTSD~\cite{SSB03}, LMNB1~\cite{santin2004gene}, and BIRC3~\cite{Jonsson2014} have been reported as being central to ovarian cancer in the existing literature.
 In addition, CSF2RB was also discovered by joint estimation of undirected graphical models on this data set~\cite{cai2015joint}.
 The hub nodes discovered by GES are ATF4, BIRC2, CSF2RB, TUBA1C, MAPK3, while PC only discovered the hub node CSF2RB.
 While we were not able to validate the relevance of any of these genes for ovarian cancer in the literature, interestingly, CSF2RB has been identified as a hub node by all methods, thereby suggesting this gene as an interesting candidate for future genetic intervention experiments.